 You are eligible to enroll in a Medicare supplement plan during the Medigap initial enrollment period.
-This time period is 3 months before you turn 65 years old and sign up for Part B, through 3 months after your birthday.
-During this time, you have a guaranteed right to buy a Medicare supplement plan.
+The initial enrollment period is triggered by the start of the month when you turn 65 years old and sign up for Part B. You can sign up for a Medicare supplement plan for 6 months from that date.

 If you stay enrolled and pay your premium, the insurance company can’t cancel the plan.
 However, if you already have Medicare, an insurance company can deny selling you a Medicare supplement policy based on your health.

-Buying a Medicare supplement plan can take time and effort, but it’s well worth it.
+Buying a Medicare supplement plan can some take time and effort, but it’s well worth it.
 This is because most people keep their Medigap policies for the rest of their lives.

 Here are the basic steps to buying a Medigap policy: